Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

 \subsubsection{Visual Feature Extraction}

-As shown in Figure \ref{fig:main-pipeline}, we denote a given image with the attribute-object composition label (e.g. \texttt{ripe apple}) as the main image $x^m$, and randomly sample an image with the same attribute $x^{a}$ (\ie, \texttt{ripe orange}), as well as an image sharing the same object $x^{o}$ (\ie, \texttt{peeled apple}) to comprise a triplet image set.
-For the convenience of expression, we simply use $x^{img}$ (where $img \in \{m, a, o\}$) to collectively denote the images as they are processed using the same module.
+As shown in Figure~\ref{fig:main-pipeline}, we denote a given image with the attribute-object composition label (e.g. \texttt{ripe apple}) as the main image $x^m$, and randomly sample an image with the same attribute $x^{a}$ (\ie, \texttt{ripe orange}) and an image sharing the same object $x^{o}$ (\ie, \texttt{peeled apple}) to form a triplet image set.
+For convenience of expression, we simply use $x^{img}$ (where $img \in \{m, a, o\}$) to collectively denote the images as they are processed using the same module.

-\textbf{Visual feature extraction backbone.} As mentioned before, since LLaVA v1.5 is used as our fundamental MLLM, we directly leverage the visual encoder, ViT, and cross-modal connector (CMC) from the model to extract visual features.
+\textbf{Visual backbone.} As mentioned before, since LLaVA v1.5 is used as our fundamental MLLM, we directly leverage its visual encoder (\ie, ViT) and cross-modal connector (CMC) to extract visual features.
 Specifically, the image $x^{img}$ is partitioned into $n$ patch tokens, which are subsequently put into ViT along with the \texttt{[CLS]} token.
 Afterward, the output of patch tokens before the last layer of ViT is fed into the CMC module, as implemented in LLaVA v1.5.
-To align the dimension of patch tokens output by CMC with that of \texttt{[CLS]} token produced by ViT, the patch tokens output by CMC are input into a linear layer.
-Consequently, we obtain one feature vector of \texttt{[CLS]} token $f^{img}_{cls} \in \mathbb{R}^{d}$ and a patch feature matrix of $n$ patch tokens $F^{img}_{patch} \in \mathbb{R}^{n \times d}$, where $d$ is the dimension of the features.
+To align the dimensions of the patch tokens output by CMC and the \texttt{[CLS]} token produced by ViT, the patch tokens output by CMC is input into a linear layer.
+Consequently, we obtain one feature vector of \texttt{[CLS]} token $f^{img}_{cls} \in \mathbb{R}^{d}$ and a patch feature matrix of $n$ patch tokens $F^{img}_{patch} \in \mathbb{R}^{n \times d}$.

 \textbf{Local features extraction.} Intuitively, the composition (\eg, \texttt{ripe apple}) only occupies a few parts of the image.
-Since each patch token usually corresponds to one local region of the image, to filter out background noise and focus on related regions, we deploy a set of feature adaptive aggregation (FAA) modules to derive $p$ relevant local features of $x^{img}$, where each FAA module is formulated as follows:
+Since each patch token corresponds to one local region of the image, to filter out background noise and focus on related regions, we deploy $p$ feature adaptive aggregation (FAA) modules to derive $p$ relevant local features of $x^{img}$, where each FAA module is formulated as follows: